i05nagai/memorandum/language/english_speaking.md

         * We’re interested in how your individual strengths combine with your experience to drive impac
 * divide/cut/split somethin ginto two or more parts
     * the book is divided into three parts
+    * split
+        * split on
+            * a small group of input variables to split on
+            * to divide into two or more parts, esp. along a particular line
+            * to split also means to leave a place
+            * a long, thin tear, or a division
+            * there's split in this sheet
+            * divide
+                * to (cause to) divide into two or more parts, especially along a particular line
+                * the prize was split between Susan and Kafe *
 * collide
     * collide with
         * There was an accident this mornig.
 A bus collided with a car